JuiceSwapxyz/sdk/sdks/uniswapx-sdk/README.md

-# uniswapx-sdk
+# juiceswapx-sdk

-SDK for the UniswapX protocol
+SDK for the JuiceSwapX protocol

 ## Usage